Uberspace/lab/source/guide_taskd.rst

  Created user 'First Last' for organization 'Public' [isabell@stardust ~]$

 Remember the user key!
-This identifies the user (as the name is not neccessary unique).
+This identifies the user (as the name is not necessary unique).
 Let's put this information in a file just to make things easier especially on Android where you can then copy paste the information.
 Create a file ``~/Isabell_task_info`` and put this in:

 ::